MPT is named after the initials of the drugs used in the treatment. The drugs are:

 You should swallow all the capsules and tablets whole with a glass of water.
 They should not be chewed, opened or crushed.
 Take them at the same time every day.

 Always take them exactly as explained.
 This is important to make sure they work as well as possible for you.

-- Thalidomide at bedtime as it can make you feel sleepy.
+- take thalidomide at bedtime, as it can make you feel sleepy

 If you forget to take the melphalan or prednisolone you should take the missed dose as soon as possible within the same day.
 If a full day has gone by, tell your doctor or nurse.

 If you forget to take the thalidomide and less than 12 hours have passed, take your capsules straight away.
 If more than 12 hours have passed, do not take your missed dose.
 Just take your usual dose at the usual time the next day.
 Tell your doctor or nurse.

 Do not take a double dose unless your doctor tells you to.

 Other things to remember about your capsules and tablets:

 - Keep the prednisolone and thalidomide in the original package and at room temperature, away from heat and direct sunlight.

 - Keep them safe and out of sight and reach of children.